Ready to explore East Sleeper, New Hampshire? Here's everything you need to know before you go!

 Description

-The Sleepers sit at an interesting hydrological crossroads.
-Water flowing off the southwest slopes eventually makes its way to the Gulf of Maine at Newburyport, Massachusetts, following a complex route through Slide Brook and Cascade Brook into Avalanche Brook, then the Mad River, Pemigewasset River, and finally the Merrimack River.
-Meanwhile, the northeast slopes drain toward Saco, Maine, via Sabbaday Brook and Downes Brook into the Swift River and then the Saco River.
-The south end of East Sleeper sends its water through yet another route—down the Whiteface River to the Cold River, Bearcamp River, Ossipee River, and eventually the Saco River.
+East Sleeper sits at a fascinating hydrological crossroads.
+Water draining off the southwest slopes eventually reaches the Gulf of Maine at Newburyport, Massachusetts, traveling through Slide Brook and Cascade Brook into Avalanche Brook, then the Mad River, Pemigewasset River, and finally the Merrimack River.
+The northeast slopes drain toward Saco, Maine, via Sabbaday Brook and Downes Brook into the Swift River and then the Saco River.
+The south end of East Sleeper sends water down a third route entirely—through the Whiteface River to the Cold River, Bearcamp River, Ossipee River, and eventually the Saco River.

 Ready to go?